What is a Medicare Claim?

 At a Medicare Service Centre

 You can also make a claim at a Medicare Service Centre.
-Your local Service Centre will provide you with a claim form to fill out, and leave in their on-site dropbox.
+Your local Service Centre will provide you with a claim form to fill out and leave in their on-site drop box.
 Forms are then transferred off-site for processing.
 Claiming this way will take longer for your claim to process than other methods.

 Does Medicare cover any dental expenses?

 Taking out a Private Health Insurance policy that includes Extras Cover could help you cover some of the cost for various dental treatments.
-These may include, but aren’t limited to services such as: check-ups, cleanings, x-rays, fillings, extractions, crowns, bridges, dentures, orthodontics, root canals, and treatment of gum disease.
+These may include, but aren’t limited to services such as: check-ups, cleanings, X-rays, fillings, extractions, crowns, bridges, dentures, orthodontics, root canals, and treatment of gum disease.

 The range of benefits offered and paid, and the number of times you can claim, will typically vary widely between health funds and policies.